LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    IP.
 This needs to be enabled for revisions r0p0 and r0p1.
 It has been fixed in r0p2.

--  ``ERRATA_V2_2719105``: This applies errata 2719105 workaround to Neoverse-V2
+- ``ERRATA_V2_2719105`` : This applies errata 2719105 workaround to Neoverse-V2
    CPU.
-This needs to be enabled for revisions r0p0 and r0p1.
-It is fixed in r0p2.
+This needs to be enabled for revisions < r0p2.
+Fixed in r0p2.

--  ``ERRATA_V2_2743011``: This applies errata 2743011 workaround to Neoverse-V2
+- ``ERRATA_V2_2743011`` : This applies errata 2743011 workaround to Neoverse-V2
    CPU.
-This needs to be enabled for revisions r0p0 and r0p1.
-It is fixed in r0p2.
+This needs to be enabled for revisions < r0p2.

 -  ``ERRATA_V2_2779510``: This applies errata 2779510 workaround to Neoverse-V2
    CPU.
-This needs to be enabled for revisions r0p0 and r0p1.
-It is fixed in r0p2.
+This needs to be enabled for revision <=r0p2 of the CPU.

 -  ``ERRATA_V2_2801372``: This applies errata 2801372 workaround to Neoverse-V2
    CPU, this affects all configurations.
 This needs to be enabled for revisions r0p0 and r0p1.
 It has been fixed in r0p2.

+-  ``ERRATA_V2_3604871`` : This applies errata 3604871 workaround to Neoverse-V2
+   CPU.
+This needs to be enabled for revision <=r0p2 of the CPU.

 For Cortex-A710, the following errata build flags are defined :